HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=561
 )}}

-For personal entities (executives, authors, experts), sameAs similarly helps establish authority and credibility by connecting professional profiles (LinkedIn at 1.11%) with other authentic entity markers.
+For personal entities (executives, authors, experts), `sameAs` similarly helps establish authority and credibility by connecting professional profiles (LinkedIn at 1.11%) with other authentic entity markers.
 This becomes particularly valuable for E-E-A-T signals and knowledge panel generation.

 {{ figure_markup(
   image="sameas-year-on-year-by-device.png",
-  caption="SameAs usage by device on mobile and desktop for various platforms.", description="A bar chart comparing the usage of SameAs links by device type (desktop and mobile).
+  caption="`sameAs` usage by device on mobile and desktop for various platforms.", description="A bar chart comparing the usage of `sameAs` links by device type (desktop and mobile).
 Facebook.com leads with 4.5% on desktop and 3.7% on mobile, followed by Instagram.com, Twitter.com, and others.
 The data highlights differences in usage patterns across platforms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=785630631&format=interactive", sheets_gid="560419533", sql_file="present_types.sql",